Reckue/post-service/README.md

 For use:
-- mvn clean install
+- gradle bootRun
+- gradle build
 java -jar 1.0.SNAPSHOT.jar
-- mvn spring-boot:run